jananijayesh/DHFinalProject.github.io/README.md

 # sketch London
 ## Janani Jayesh | DH150
 ## Introduction
 My project focuses on improving the user experience for those trying to navigate the sketch London website (https://sketch.london). sketch is a food and arts collective in London that is home to award-winning restaurants and exquisite exhibitions.
 I decided to focus on this as I have personally tried to use the website before and was disappointed in how it does not provide users much value.
-The goal is to help both locals and tourists in London who want to pay a visit to this dazzling venue and improve their overall of sketch through my user research analyses, wireframing, and prototyping.
+The goal is to help both locals, tourists in London, and high-end dining enthusiasts who want to pay a visit to this dazzling venue and improve their overall of sketch through my user research analyses, wireframing, and prototyping.
 ## Design Statement:
+What is the issue and Why do you think it is important to resolve that issue by your project?
+The main issues with the website is that it does not acurately mirror the sketch brand, and it does not offer a comprehensive insight into what the place offers.
+It is an important issue to fix because it can impact the volume of leads generated and can make the brand lose out to competitors.
 ## Competitor Analysis [assignment01 & 02]:
 Summary and link to the heuristics and usability testing of the *existing* product(s) - or the *original* website you evaluated (include links of pictures of the competitors)
 ## User research [contextual inquiry, assignment04]: